web3story/OCM/content/section3/OCM-DAO-what-is.md

 ---
-title: "What is the OCM DAO?
-(2minread)"
+title: "What is the OCM DAO?"
+subtitle: (2 min read)
 date: 2022-10-06
 section: dao
 weight: 1